Updated on 10th January 2019

 Changes to this policy

 We may make changes to the policy (for example to keep up with changes in the law) so we advise you to check the policy as you use the Website, although we will let you know about material changes.
-The last change to this policy was the 8th of May 2018.

 Who are we and how to contact us?